Examples of conflict in the workplace: 4 scenarios & solutions

 Build your path to a six-figure career with SkillMeter

-Here are some highlighted questions from the chat and learn:
+Here are some highlighted questions from the chat:

 • What steps should I be taking to resolve conflicts at work?
 (4:21)

-• What if the company you work for does not have an HR department, Should we expect the owner of the company to be the mediator?
-If so, are there tools he/she could reference when dealing with this type of situation?
+• What if the company you work for doesn't have an HR department?
+Should the owner be the mediator?
 (4:29)

 • How do I know when to escalate an issue with a coworker?
 (10:35)

-• What are some suggestions to implement when management refuses to address issues of conflict?
+• What are some suggestions when management refuses to address conflict?
 (10:42)

 • I feel like my team is always combating my ideas.
 How do I address this?
 (17:47)

-• How does one approach a manager who is part of the conflict without being scared to bring up the issue?
+• How do you approach a manager who is part of the conflict without being scared to bring up the issue?
 (17:55)

 • As a manager, how can I help my team address conflict better?
 (29:20)

-• Could you please talk about conflict resolution and remote/international teams who may have geographical and cultural differences?
+• How do you handle conflict resolution with remote or international teams who have cultural differences?
 (43:08)

-• How do you best approach a coworker (same tenure) who's not doing their share of the work, while being respectful/not coming across as a manager/supervisor?
+• How do you approach a coworker who's not doing their share of the work — while being respectful?
 (44:48)

 We'll leave you with some parting words from Sharon: "Whatever the scenario, keep in mind that we are human, and will face conflict.
 How we resolve that conflict is key."